 I'm Connor.

-Educator, entrepreneur, amateur data scientist, and nerd.
+Educator, builder, consultant, and nerd.

 When I'm not building curriculum or running AI workshops, I'm designing Dungeons & Dragons campaigns for my friends.